Man facing murder charges in connection with fatal wreck jailed

 The Antelope man accused in the deaths of four people who died in an Interstate 80 wreck was booked Wednesday into the Nevada County Jail, reports state.

 Michael Scott Kelley, 32, is charged with four counts each of murder and gross vehicular manslaughter while intoxicated.
-He remained held Wednesday night on $1 million in bail, court records state.
+He remained held Thursday afternoon on $1 million in bail, court records state.

+Kelley appeared Thursday in Nevada County Superior Court, where he entered pleas of not guilty to all his charges.
+His next court date is set for Feb.
+15, District Attorney Jesse Wilson said.

 Authorities said late last month that Kelley was still recovering from the Nov.
 20 crash that killed two children and two adults.
 A third child, held in the arms of one of the adults, survived the crash.